boguss1225/obect-detection-tubeworm/README.md

 # Further things to do
 - Check missing annotation in the image (I think there are some)
 - Additional image preprocessing adjustment
+- Still need more image samples for training...

 # References
 - Hoeksema BW, Timmerman RF, Spaargaren R, Smith-Moorhouse A, van der Schoot RJ, Langdon-Down SJ, Harper CE.
 Morphological Modifications and Injuries of Corals Caused by Symbiotic Feather Duster Worms (Sabellidae) in the Caribbean.
 Diversity.
 2022; 14(5):332. https://doi.org/10.3390/d14050332